-- If it is believed the survivor and /or children/family members are at risk of serious injury or death. - If it is believed that there is a substantial risk of harm to any children or vulnerable adults involved in, or witnessing, the abuse. - Any decision to disclose without consent should be documented.
+- If it is believed the survivor and /or children/family members are at risk of serious injury or death. - If it is believed that there is a substantial risk of harm to any children or vulnerable adults involved in, or witnessing, the abuse.

+Any decision to disclose without consent should be documented.

-It is good practice to complete a DASH (Domestic Abuse Stalking and Harassment) risk assessment with every survivor who discloses domestic abuse.
+It is good practice to complete a DASH (Domestic Abuse Stalking and Harassment) risk assessment (Can be found on the intranet along with guidance and good practice points) with every survivor who discloses domestic abuse.
 This enables risk to be assessed and appropriate measures to be put in place to manage safety.
 All support offered should be service user led and with their consent, however, if the survivor is high risk or there are children at risk then referrals should be made without consent if necessary.
 If the survivor gives consent, then contact can be made with Nottinghamshire Women's Aid duty team for women and Equation for men (details below) who will complete a DASH and ensure appropriate support is implemented.
 Remember risk is fluid and a DASH should be completed after every new incident, disclosure or at set periods throughout support.